-It’s all about movement.
-The horse’s pelvis shares the same three-dimensional planes as the human pelvis: front to back (anterior/posterior or flexion/extension), side to side (lateral), and rotation.
-This movement is multi-dimensional and provides systems-wide neurophysiological impact.
+- The horse’s pelvis shares the same three-dimensional planes as the human pelvis: front to back, side to side, and rotation

 In short: The dynamic movement of the horse combined with the dynamic environment leads to functional change.

 What medical conditions have been shown to benefit from hippotherapy?